hanifyaziz/AWS-Projects/Static_Website_Terraform/README.md

 }
 ```
-The configuration above will define the index document fro the static website.
+The configuration above will define the index document from the static website.
 The config can be found at the bottom under Properties tab.

 ![alt text](https://github.com/hanifyaziz/AWS-Projects/blob/main/screenshot/static-web-wterraform/index-document.PNG?raw=true)